ThisIsItz/ThisIsDev/blog-posts/git-basics/git-basics.md

 ```

 This returns to us very important information about our commit history, like the ID of the commits, the author, the date and where is the head.
-It maybe looks a little confusing if you have multiples commits, but there are a few AÑADIDOS that you can use to have a better vision of this log.
+It maybe looks a little confusing if you have multiples commits, but there are a few options that you can use to have a better vision of this log.
 My favorite one is:
 ```
 git log --all --decorate --oneline --graph
 ```